annibalvasconcellos/tidy_data/CodeBook.md

 ## Code Book for Course Project script

-Description of cleaning and processing data, in order to provide tidy data set The final data set contains the averages of feature measures, grouped by subjects and activities
+Description of cleaning and processing data, in order to provide tidy data set<br />
+The final data set contains the averages of feature measures, grouped by subjects and activities

 ## Input Data